H.R. 2486: Heating and Cooling Relief Act

 4

-The bill increases the portion of funds that can be used for weatherization and energy-related home repair from 15 percent to 25 percent.
-States must prioritize repairs that replace fossil-fuel-reliant appliances with electric heating and cooling systems powered by renewable energy.
+The cap on funds usable for weatherization and energy-related home repair rises from 15% to 25%.
+States would prioritize repairs that replace fossil-fuel appliances with electric heating and cooling powered by renewable energy, and could steer money toward community solar for eligible households.

 5